Homunculus: Alchemy

+During medieval and early modern times, it was thought that homunculus, an artificial humanlike being, could be created through alchemy.
 The homunculus first appears by name in alchemical writings attributed to Paracelsus (1493–1541).
 De natura rerum (1537) outlines his method for creating homunculi:

+The fully grown homunculus was supposedly greatly skilled in "art" and can create giants, dwarves, and other marvels, as "Through art they are born, and therefore art is embodied and inborn in them, and they need learn it from no one."

 Comparisons have been made with several similar concepts in the writings of earlier alchemists.
 Although the actual word "homunculus" was never used, Carl Jung believed that the concept first appeared in the Visions of Zosimos, written in the third century AD.
 In the visions, Zosimos encounters a priest who changes into "the opposite of himself, into a mutilated anthroparion".
 The Greek word "anthroparion" is similar to "homunculus" – a diminutive form of "person".
 Zosimos subsequently encounters other anthroparia in his dream but there is no mention of the creation of artificial life.
 In his commentary, Jung equates the homunculus with the Philosopher's Stone, and the "inner person" in parallel with Christ.

 In Islamic alchemy, takwin (تكوين) was a goal of certain Muslim alchemists, and is frequently found in writings of the Jabirian corpus.
 In the alchemical context, takwin refers to the artificial creation of life, spanning the full range of the chain of being, from minerals to prophets, imitating the function of the demiurge.
 One set of instructions for creating animal life found within the Jabirian Kitab al-Tajmi involves finding a vessel shaped like the animal and combining the animal's bodily fluids within it, then placing the vessel at the center of a model of a celestial sphere as heat is applied to it.
 Some of the alchemists believed that these methods originated somewhere in India or Southeast Asia.

 The homunculus continued to appear in alchemical writings after Paracelsus' time.
 The Chymical Wedding of Christian Rosenkreutz (1616) for example, concludes with the creation of a male and female form identified as Homunculi duo.
 The allegorical text suggests to the reader that the ultimate goal of alchemy is not chrysopoeia, but it is instead the artificial generation of humans.
 Here, the creation of homunculi symbolically represents spiritual regeneration and Christian soteriology.

 In 1775, Count Johann Ferdinand von Kufstein, together with Abbé Geloni, an Italian cleric, is reputed to have created ten homunculi with the ability to foresee the future, which von Kufstein kept in glass containers at his Masonic lodge in Vienna.
 Dr. Emil Besetzny's Masonic handbook, Die Sphinx, devoted an entire chapter to the wahrsagenden Geister (scrying ghosts).
 These are reputed to have been seen by several people, including local dignitaries.